 Dexter is a very small village located in the state of New York.
 With a population of 1,102 people and just one neighborhood, Dexter is the 720th largest community in New York.
 Much of the housing stock in Dexter was built prior to World War II, making it one of the older and more historic villages in the country.

 Occupations and Workforce

 Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Dexter is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Dexter is a village of service providers, sales and office workers and construction workers and builders.
-There are especially a lot of people living in Dexter who work in office and administrative support (14.37%), sales jobs (12.94%) and law enforcement and fire fighting (8.01%).
+Overall, Dexter is a village of sales and office workers, service providers and professionals.
+There are especially a lot of people living in Dexter who work in sales jobs (15.46%), office and administrative support (15.27%) and management occupations (8.59%).

 Setting & Lifestyle